Skip to main content

 Not Building for Mobile First

-Having shipped AI in 2018 and now in 2024, here's what I've learned:
+Having shipped AI in 2018 and now working with AI daily in 2026, I've noticed patterns that repeat regardless of the technology generation:

 1. AI is Infrastructure, Not Product

 The best AI products don't lead with "AI-powered."
 They lead with the outcome.
 "Remove your background in seconds" beats "AI-powered background removal."
+"Get the news in 60 seconds" beats "AI-generated audio summaries."

 2. Start with 10x Improvement, Not 10%